How to Move from the Military to Investment Banking at the Associate Level

 I left and enrolled in a “low 1st tier” EMBA program, which was well-known in the EMBA world but wasn’t necessarily a target for IB recruiting.

-At the same time, I used networking to find and win a full-time role in corporate finance, which I started along with the EMBA.
+At the same time, I used networking to find and win a full-time role in the corporate finance career path, which I started along with the EMBA.

 In my second semester at school, I decided to apply for investment banking roles, so I began an intense networking process to win interviews and job offers.